digitnow/data1500/lectures/CHAT-STREAM-TOOLS.md

 Main challenges (see [1]):
 - Unfamiliar with Discord and a need for a tutorial on how to use it; threads and channels were difficult to get used to
 - Discord is another app to use and check
-- Sometimes the app doesn’t work orinternet access was insufficient
+- Sometimes the app doesn’t work or internet access is insufficient

+# Examples
+- General text channels:
+  - #announcements,
+  - #general,
+  - #lecture_chat to submit questions and comments during lectures (TA monitored the chat),
+  - #ta_chat (private),
+  - #tech_help, and
+  - #off-topic.
+- General voice channels included “General,” used for class instruction and office hours, and “TA” (private, for the professor and TAs, here referred to jointly as instructors).
+- Another example of classes of channels: Welcome/Introductory,topic-specific, and off-topic.
+- An instructor could give instant feedback by reacting to comments with specific emojis or marking comments needing follow-up conversations.

+Actions:
+- An instructor occasionally posted figures or data here so that students could be directed to analyze them in **breakout groups** (are they available in Discord?)
+- During lectures, the professor also asked questions to which students could respond via chat.
+- additional voice channel categories were created for **breakout groups** and **peer review**
+- When students were in breakout groups, instructors could call them back by using the tag @everyone to alert them to rejoin the “General” voice channel.
+During breakout sessions, students posted responses requested by instructors in #lecture_chat.
+With other platforms, such as Zoom, there is no communication between breakout rooms or between breakout and main rooms.
+In Discord, students can interact with members in any other text channel to which they have access, and instructors can instantly move between voice channels to monitor students’ processes and progress.

+Terms:
+- peer review
+- breakout groups
+- feedback forms
+  - helps to identify issues
+  - provides real-time feedback
+  - improves communication
+  - streamlines community management
+  - creates a welcoming environment

 # Greater perspective
-- common, community, communiation: aims, beliefs, aspirations, knowledge (see [10])
+- common, community, communication: aims, beliefs, aspirations, knowledge (see [10])
 - Each would have to know what the other was about and would have to have some way of keeping the other informed as to his own purpose and progress.
 - Consensus demands communication.
-- Giving and taking of orders modifies action and results, but does not of itself effect a sharing of purposes, a communication of interests.
+- Giving and taking of orders modifies action and results, but does not of itself affect a sharing of purposes, a communication of interests.
 - To be a recipient of a communication is to have an enlarged and changed experience.
 - Først når det blir støpt i en form (f.eks. pensumbok valgt av noen) og kjører på en rutinemessig måte, mister det sin dannelseskraft.
 - Much of what adults do is so remote in space and in meaning that playful imitation is less and less adequate to reproduce its spirit.